ChildTang/PRANCE/README.md

 This is the official implementation of PRANCE.

-**Abstract:** We introduce PRANCE, a Vision Transformer compression framework that jointly optimizes the activated channels and reduces tokens, based on the characteristics of inputs.
-Specifically, PRANCE leverages adaptive token optimization strategies for a certain computational budget, aiming to accelerate ViTs' inference from a unified data and architectural perspective.
-However, the joint framework poses challenges to both architectural and decision-making aspects.
-Firstly, while ViTs inherently support variable-token inference, they do not facilitate dynamic computations for variable channels.
-To overcome this limitation, we propose a meta-network using weight-sharing techniques to support arbitrary channels of the Multi-head Self-Attention and Multi-layer Perceptron layers, serving as a foundational model for architectural decision-making.
-Second, simultaneously optimizing the structure of the meta-network and input data constitutes a combinatorial optimization problem with an extremely large decision space, reaching up to around 1014, making supervised learning infeasible.
-To this end, we design a lightweight selector employing Proximal Policy Optimization for efficient decision-making.
-Furthermore, we introduce a novel "Result-to-Go" training mechanism that models ViTs' inference process as a Markov decision process, significantly reducing action space and mitigating delayed-reward issues during training.
-Extensive experiments demonstrate the effectiveness of PRANCE in reducing FLOPs by approximately 50%, retaining only about 10% of tokens while achieving lossless Top-1 accuracy.
-Additionally, our framework is shown to be compatible with various token optimization techniques such as pruning, merging, and sequential pruning-merging strategies.
+**Abstract:** We introduce PRANCE, a Vision Transformer compression framework that jointly optimizes the activated channels (dynamic channel pruning) and reduces tokens (dynamic token pruning (or) merging (or) pruning-then-merging), based on the characteristics of inputs.
+PRANCE leverages adaptive token optimization strategies for a certain computational budget, aiming to accelerate ViTs' inference from a unified data and architectural perspective.
+PRANCE can reduces FLOPs by approximately 50%, retaining only about 10% of tokens while achieving lossless Top-1 accuracy.

 ## 1. Cloning the Repository